 Microsoft is making a big bet on 3D creativity with the Creators update.
 This is the company that bought Minecraft, after all.

-The Microsoft Edge browser now supports 3D content.
+In addition, the Microsoft Edge browser now supports 3D content.
 It can be used to upload and download 3D models—including models exported from Minecraft and SketchUp—from Remix3D, a community website created by Microsoft.
 Windows can then print any type of 3D model to a 3D printer, which means Minecraft players can bring their creations into the real world.

 Microsoft PowerPoint gains 3D models and cinematic 3D animations for transitions like Morph, so those 3D models can be incorporated into presentations.
 Microsoft will be adding more 3D features to Office applications like Word and Excel over the next year.